NimAudio/nim-clap/README.md

 # nim-clap
 clap plugin api in nim. currently unfinished

+**i have moved the plugin framework which abstracts over the raw api to [a new repo, offbeat](https://github.com/morganholly/offbeat).**

 put clap repo files in `clap-main` folder, not as a folder in that folder

 tested with version 1.2, hash df8f16c. later versions may not work, try this version if you have any issues